 More often than not, they’re actually scrolling through actively looking for valuable content to read.”

-That’s right, the answer to ‘What is LinkedIn?’ could also be that LinkedIn is a source of industry news and developments – providing you’ve Connected with relevant people, such as suppliers, clients, colleagues, employers, employees, associates and people who do a similar job to you.
+That’s right.
+The truth is, LinkedIn is a source of industry news and developments – providing you’ve Connected with relevant people, such as suppliers, clients, colleagues, employers, employees, associates and people who do a similar job to you.
 It’s a publishing platform in which anyone with a profile can post tips, share advice and insight, spark inspiration and publish in-depth articles that answer questions and ignite trends and new ideas.
-LinkedIn gives you a springboard to become a thought-leader – a well respected ‘go-to’ expert in your industry.
+LinkedIn gives you a springboard to become a thought leader – a well-respected ‘go-to’ expert in your industry.

 All these articles and posts appear in your Connections’ news feeds – you have your own news feed too.
-From there, you have a bonanza of possibility at your fingertips to share your opinions and engage with other people’s content by Commenting, Liking and Sharing.
+From there, you have a bonanza of possibility at your fingertips to share your opinions and engage with other people’s content by reacting, commenting and sharing.

 You might have noticed something by now.
-An online CV (Profile), digital address book (all your Connections) and a blogging platform (your LinkedIn posts and articles) spell ONE thing.
-LinkedIn is first and foremost an OPPORTUNITY.
+An online CV (profile), digital address book (all your Connections) and a blogging platform (your posts and articles) spell one thing.
+LinkedIn is, first and foremost, an opportunity.
+An opportunity to:

 Remember, LinkedIn is only an opportunity if you invest in it.
-Fully fill out your LinkedIn Profile.
+Fill out your profile fully.
 Interact with other people’s content.
 Consistently publish your own content, adding value to those in your network.
 Connect with relevant people with potential.
 Do these things and opportunity will come knocking!

 On how I can help you turn your Linkedin profile into multiple opportunities in a few hours.